Flank/flank-dashboard/docs/09_firebase_deployment.md

         };
     ```

-Finally, you have a configured flutter application that works with your Firebase instance.
+Finally, you have a configured Flutter application that works with your Firebase instance.
-It's time to deploy your flutter application to the Firebase Hosting!
+It's time to deploy your Flutter application to the Firebase Hosting!

 ## Building and deploying the application to the Firebase Hosting

 ### Preparing your environment
-Before deploying metrics application, make sure you have the correct flutter version installed,
+Before deploying metrics application, make sure you have the correct Flutter version installed,
  by running the `flutter --version` command.
 You should have `v1.15.3` installed.

-To switch the flutter to the required version, you need to run the `flutter version 1.15.3` command.
+To switch the Flutter to the required version, you should run the `flutter version 1.15.3` command.

-Also, you have to enable flutter web support by running the `flutter config --enable-web` command.
+Also, you should enable flutter web support by running the `flutter config --enable-web` command.

 ### Building and deploying Flutter application